 Applicants to McGill Law are not required to take the LSAT.
-However, if a candidate has taken or will be taking the LSAT, the score will be reviewed by the Admissions Committee.
+However, if a candidate has taken or will be taking the LSAT, the score will be considered.
 Applicants who have taken, or will be taking the test, must report the date(s) of sitting(s) and provide their LSAT identification number in the appropriate places on the application.
 They must do so regardless of whether the LSAT may, in their estimation, strengthen or weaken their candidacy.

 Candidates must admissions.law [at] mcgill.ca (subject: LSAT) (advise) the Faculty of Law Admissions Office in writing of any change regarding registration for the LSAT when the change occurs after the submission of the application form.
-If writing the LSAT, the file will be circulated for review by the Admissions Committee ONLY when all pending LSAT results are received.
+If writing the LSAT, the file will be reviewed ONLY when all pending LSAT results are received.

 Consequences of Failure to Disclose